AYNSJC/UnlimitedShortcuts/README.md

 websites and use it.

 ## Disclaimer
-It saves the data locally and there is no web save soo, no data is backed up.
+It saves the data locally and there is no web save so, no data is backed up.